 - 3.1.
 In view of the fact that the abovementioned breaches have occurred during his tenure in office as director, the EC formed the opinion that he no longer meets the fit and proper person requirements to hold position as officer in any licensee of the FSC. - 3.2.
-The EC issued a notice dated 11 November 2020 to Mr Mehta pursuant to section 53(2) of the FSA.
-The purpose of this notice was to inform him that: - 3.3.
-The EC was contemplating to disqualify him from holding position as officer in any licensee of the FSC for a period not exceeding nine (9) years pursuant to sections 7(1) (c) (iv) and 52(3) of the FSA.; and - 3.4.
-He is entitled, as of right, to make written representations to the EC within a period of 21 days from the notice as to why he should not be subject to the abovementioned sanction. - 3.5.
-All the referral materials provided by the FSC were communicated to him along with the notice dated 11 November 2020. - 3.6.
-He did not make any written representations to the EC. - 3.7.
-In this respect, the EC has concluded that he does not dispute the statutory breaches and unsound business conduct committed by the Company during his tenure in office, as detailed in its notice dated 11 November 2020.
+The EC issued a notice dated 11 November 2020 to him pursuant to section 53(2) of the FSA.
+The purpose of the notice was to inform him that: - 3.2.1.
+The EC was contemplating to disqualify him from holding position as officer in any licensee of the FSC for a period not exceeding nine (9) years pursuant to sections 7(1) (c) (iv) and 52(3) of the FSA; and - 3.2.2.
+He is entitled, as of right, to make written representations to the EC within a period of 21 days from the notice as to why he should not be subject to the abovementioned sanction. - 3.3.
+All the referral materials provided by the FSC were communicated to him along with the notice dated 11 November 2020. - 3.4.
+He made written representations to the EC by way of letter dated 28 November 2020 wherein he submitted that he has, at all times, acted in good faith as a prudent non-executive director of the Company.
+He has claimed that he was not involved in the day-to-day operations of the Company and that the breaches, as detailed in the EC's notice dated 11 November 2020, have been committed by Mr Canaye.